Movie Outline

 Movie Outline is a word processing program developed by Nuvotech Limited.
 It is used to step outline a cinematic story and format a screenplay.
 It was created by Dan Bronzite, an English screenwriter.
 It was released in 2004 as an outliner with more features added in later releases.

-The software is based on the principle of step-outlining, whereby a writer creates their story step-by-step before writing the screenplay.
+The software is based on the principle of step-outlining, where a writer creates their story step-by-step before writing the screenplay.
 One of Movie Outline's features is its "Reference Plugins" which compare the writer's story with outlines and analyses of Hollywood movies.